-The fair values of the common stock underlying stock options granted through September 2010 were estimated by our board of directors, which intended all options granted to be exercisable at a price per share not less than the per share fair value of our common stock underlying those options on the date of grant.
+The fair values of the common stock underlying stock options granted through the date of our initial public offering ("IPO"), were estimated by our board of directors, which intended all options granted to be exercisable at a price per share not less than the per share fair value of our common stock underlying those options on the date of grant.
 The fair value of the shares of common stock underlying the stock options has historically been the responsibility of and determined by our board of directors.
 Because there was no public market for our common stock, our board of directors determined fair value of the common stock at the time of grant of the option by considering a number of objective and subjective factors including independent third-party valuations of our common stock, sales of convertible preferred stock to unrelated third parties, operating and financial performance, the lack of liquidity of capital stock and general and industry specific economic outlook, amongst other factors.
-The fair value of the underlying common stock was determined by our board of directors until such time as our common stock was listed on an established stock exchange or national market system.

-Our common stock became publicly listed upon our IPO at which time options granted are issued at a price equal to the closing price on the date of grant.
+The fair value of the underlying common stock was determined by our board of directors until such time as our common stock was publicly traded.
+Our common stock became publicly listed upon our IPO from which time options granted are issued at a price equal to the closing price on the date of grant.